OnyedikachiOnwuachuke/LargeLanguageModel-LLM-/README.md

 # LargeLanguageModel-LLM-
 A Large Language Model (LLM) is an advanced AI designed to understand and generate human-like text.
-Trained on vast text data using transformer architectures like GPT and BERT, LLMs excel in tasks such as text completion, translation, and summarization, making them essential in modern natural language processing.
+Trained on vast text data using transformer architectures like GPT and BERT, LLMs excel in tasks such as text generation, classification, translation, and summarization, making them essential in modern natural language processing.